dbones-labs/lab-dev/README.md

     lab.dev/verison: 1
 spec:
   isPlatform: true # signals this is a platform team
-  # clusterFilter: regex-of-allowed-clusters  default all
+  # zoneFilter: regex-of-allowed-clusters  default all
+---

 # setup Rancher Project, Github Team, Postgres Roles, Discord
 # rabbit does not seem to care